batect/batect/README.md

 batect supports both Linux and Windows containers.

+A 64-bit version of Java is required on Windows.

 ## Under the hood

 Take a look at [the task lifecycle](https://batect.dev/TaskLifecycle.html) to understand how batect executes tasks.